-- □ Non-Ringing option = flashing Call Coverage LED only (no ringing or change to LCD). - 2.
-The Coverage station user then presses their flashing COVERAGE flexible button,
+- \square Non-Ringing option = flashing Call Coverage LED only (no ringing or change to LCD). - 2.
+The Coverage station user then presses their flashing COVERAGE flexible button, -or-

-Presses the ON/OFF button.
+Presses the ON/OFF button (only if the ringing option is selected).